A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 BOOK | Book your helicopter seat here

-WHEN TO VISIT MYKINES
+WHEN IS THE BEST TIME TO VISIT MYKINES

-The best time to visit Mykines is during the summer months of May - August, when the weather (and surrounding ocean!) is calmer and the Arctic Puffins and other migratory seabirds arrive to the islands to breed and nest for the warmer months.
+The best time to visit Mykines is during the summer months of May-August, when the weather (and surrounding ocean!) is calmer and the Arctic Puffins and other migratory seabirds arrive to the islands to breed and nest for the warmer months.

 The ferry also only runs during these months; during the winter months the crossing is wild and unpredictable and the island has been known to be cut off from the rest of the Faroes for weeks, if not months at a time.
 The only way to get to the island outside May-August is via helicopter, and tourists can only travel one way on these - so you’d need to stay overnight on Mykines and travel back later in the week.

-Whilst rare (and not something we personally experienced), travellers have been known to get stuck on-island far longer than they planned.
-Like a reporter from one of the big global outlets, according to Heini, who arrived on Mykines only to get stranded by weather so bad not even a helicopter could safely make it over to retrieve him again for more than a week.
+Like the reporter from one of the big global media outlets, who, according to Heini, arrived on Mykines only to get stranded by weather so bad not even a helicopter could safely make it over to retrieve him again for more than a week.

 We recommend timing your trip to Mykines at the start of your Faroe Islands itinerary, for the craggy terrain and unpredictably wild weather of the Faroes make no apologies to the Faroese nor their tourists.